mgnfy-view/soul-streams/README.md

 ## About The Project

-Soul streams is a payment streaming service on the Solana blockchain.
+Soul streams is a payment streaming service on Solana.
 It allows anyone to create payment streams directed to any wallet and fund it with SPL tokens.
 The tokens are unlocked for the payee linearly over time.
-Additionally, the stream creator can cancel the stream at any point of time.
-This transfers the remaining balance of the stream back to the payer.
-The creator can also replenish a stream and start streaming tokens to the same recipient again.
+Additionally, the payer can cancel the stream at any point of time which transfers the remaining balance of the stream back to them.
+The payer can also replenish their stream to start streaming tokens to the same payee again.

 ### Built With